Castella Skillet Pancake

 Can I make this in different flavors?

 Definitely!
-You can change up the flavor of the pancake itself by substituting 2 tablespoon of flour with cocoa powder or matcha powder instead.
+You can change up the flavor of the pancake itself by substituting 2 tbsp of flour with cocoa powder or matcha powder instead.

 If you want to switch it up even more I’d recommend playing around with different toppings.
 See below for a couple of suggestions.